What is the B.A. Art History Specialization?

 The Art History specialization at Barry University is designed to give you the knowledge and skills to understand art works, artists, and art movements from all periods and places in history.
-The Barry Art History program is the only one in South Florida to offer courses in World Art, a foundation of study that integrates the art of Europe and America into a global perspective.
+The Barry Art History program was the first in South Florida to offer courses in World Art, a foundation of study that integrates the art of Europe and America into a global perspective.
 The program is organized to provide you with a balance between broad backgrounds in art and history and specialized areas of study, including individual, self-directed independent study, culminating in the Senior Seminar.
+Successful completion of the Art History specialization requirements, and all other University degree requirements, results in the B.A. degree in Art.

 A significant component of the program is the Senior Paper and Senior Presentation, created as part of the Senior Seminar.
 Working individually with your advisor, you will select a research topic and write an analytical paper about it from multiple perspectives.
 You will then present a shortened version of the paper to the arts community on campus, showcasing your achievement.